nathanrosspowell/frenchquiz/README.md

 #### Windows install

 Python 2.7 is included in the standard Ubuntu 12.04 install.
-To get the needed software on windows, please use download the [Python 2.7 MSI][winpy].
+To get the needed software on windows, please download the [Python 2.7 MSI][winpy].

 It is advised to put the Python install on your `Path` so you can simplify inovking of python scripts.
+If not, try using the default Python path `C:\Python27\python.exe`

 Running
 -------